Filing Your Return -> Stocks and Bonds -> Small Business Income Tax -> Foreign Asset Reporting - Form T1135

 Form T1135 was revised for the 2014 taxation year, and simplified for the 2015 taxation year for some taxpayers.

-For 2015 and later taxation years, if the total cost of a taxpayer's specified foreign property is less than $250,000 throughout the year, the taxpayer can report these assets to CRA under a new simplified foreign asset reporting system.
+For 2015 and later taxation years, if the total cost of a taxpayer's specified foreign property is more than $100,000 and less than $250,000 throughout the year, the taxpayer can report these assets to CRA under a new simplified foreign asset reporting system.
 The current reporting requirements will apply to taxpayers with specified foreign property that has a total cost of $250,000 or more at any time during the year.
-See Streamlining Reporting Requirements on the 2015 Budget website, and T1135 Foreign Income Verification Statement on the CRA website.
-The detailed reporting method must still be used by taxpayers with specified foreign property with a total cost of $250,000 or more at any time during the year.
+See the T1135 Foreign Income Verification Statement on the CRA website.

-With the simplified method, the taxpayer must indicate:
+With the simplified method, the taxpayer must indicate on the T1135 form:

 - with a tick mark on the form, the type